20 Best Vegetables for Container Gardening

 Mustard greens

 Like many leafy greens, mustard greens are cool season vegetables that are some of the easiest to grow in containers.
 The best type of containers to grow mustard greens are shallow and wide.
-You can even use window boxes or wine crates to grow mixed greens, like in Karin‘s beautiful balcony garden.
+You can even use window boxes or wine crates to grow mixed greens.
+Here are Red Giant Mustard and other leafy greens thriving in Sandra’s urban garden.

 Bok choy